 A simple aid to understanding this theory is to break it down into its what, where, and why.

 The social disorganization theory is a theory that applies the principles and methods of sociology to understand the prevalence of high crime rates especially among juveniles of working-class communities.

 2. Where – Urban Blue-collar Neighborhoods

-Social disorganization is a type of spatial theory, in that it posits that certain neighborhoods or areas within a city tend to have higher rates of crimes.
+Social disorganization is a type of spatial theory, in that it posits that certain neighborhoods or areas within a city tend to have higher rates of crime.

-Its early proponents such as Shaw & McKay (1969) even developed detailed crime maps of cities.
-They called their map-making exercists ‘spatial mapping’, that attempted to show how crime varies as you move from a city center to its suburbs.
-Such spatial models however, were discarded later.
+Its early proponents, such as Shaw & McKay (1969), even developed detailed crime maps of cities.
+They called their map-making exercises ‘spatial mapping’, which attempted to show how crime varies as you move from a city center to its suburbs.
+Such spatial models, however, were discarded later.

 3. Why – Disorganization

 The social disorganization theory holds that traditional societies were organized according to certain rules and norms that have been nurtured and strengthened over time.